1. Resources

 A chargeback is a credit or debit card charge that is forcibly reversed by an issuing bank.
 This typically happens after a cardholder claims a transaction was the result of fraud or abuse.

-Even the most reputable online businesses will struggle with chargebacks.
-For cardholders, chargebacks act as a shield against criminals or dishonest business practices.
-For merchants, however, chargebacks can pose a serious threat to revenue and business sustainability.
+Chargebacks are the primary tool banks use to resolve credit card payment disputes.
+Cardholders benefit from the system, which acts as a shield against criminals or dishonest business practices.
+When misused, however, chargebacks can pose a serious threat to retailers, who stand to lose both revenue and business sustainability.

-Chargebacks can seem unfair to merchants.
-They are meant to act as a consumer safeguard.
-The process is naturally skewed towards the cardholder, providing protection from:
+That can seem unfair to merchants.
+But, it’s important to note that chargebacks were created to act as a consumer safeguard.
+Chargebacks serve as protection from:

 Merchant Error